 top of page

 Junior has been a personal trainer since his teens, helping scores of people cherish their bodies as gifts.
-His specialty is coaching competitive athletes, advanced exercisists, and aspiring fitness models.
+His specialty is coaching competitive athletes, developing soccer players, advanced exercisists, and aspiring fitness models.
 Via his own successful soccer and bodysculpting journey, he has learned well the dietary, training, and lifestyle calibrations needed to be truly elite.

 "How do I get fit and stay fit without getting burnout, stuck on plateaus, or injured?"

 Greetings athletes and exercisists!
 Thank you for all your questions.
 I will get to them one by one in the coming months.

 The question above is three-dimensional with one main idea: reaching and sustaining fitness ideals longterm amidst the roadblocks and challenges inherent to exercise.

 Identity, Not a Goal, Not a Habit